jmcalalang/Ansible_Meetups/README.md

 ## F5 & Ansible Meetups - Setup and Demo

 This repository has been created to help F5 engineers demo the capabilities of BIG-IP configured via Ansible.
-For our demo purposes we are going to run an ***Operations*** playbook, this will demo the creation of new objects (Nodes, Pools, Profiles, iRules and Virtual Servers) along with an App_Svcs iApp deployed.
-Since the Ansbile modules are [Idempotent](http://www.restapitutorial.com/lessons/idempotency.html) these same calls could be reused for updating a service as needed.
-After the services are deployed we will teardown the created items, showing lifecycle of application from a code perspective.
+For our demo purposes we will run an ***Operations*** playbook, this quick demo will create new objects (Nodes, Pool, Profiles, iRules and Virtual Server), along with upload and configure an App_Svcs iApp.
+Since the Ansible modules are [Idempotent](http://www.restapitutorial.com/lessons/idempotency.html), the same calls can be used for updating a service as needed.
+After the services are deployed we will teardown the created items, showing lifecycle of an application from a code perspective.
 ___

 ## Tool Kits

 ### Ansible
-F5 builds and contributes to Ansible via social coding on Github.
+F5 builds and contributes to Ansible via [Social Coding](https://youtu.be/vTiINnsHSc4) with Github.
 Once a version has passed testing it is submitted to Ansible and rolled into the next version release.
-As Ansible can accepted side loaded modules, if a release cycle is delayed or if you would like to contribute, the repository is below, you can also ***Watch*** this for changes.
+F5 modules can come from software editions of Ansible (2.1,2.2,2.3 ect), or can be side-loaded via an Ansible library path.
+If you would like to contribute, view whats available or acquire modules to side-load, the repository is below, you can also ***Watch*** this for changes/fixes.
 [F5 Network's Ansible Modules](https://github.com/F5Networks/f5-ansible/tree/devel/library)

 ### F5 Super NetOps Container (Ansible Variant)
-F5 has created an MVP solution for getting up and running with Ansible, the MVP includes the needed dependencies such as Ansible, Python, f5-python-sdk, bigsuds, ect.
-The MVP is delivered via code in this repository and runs in the F5 Super-Netops Container via ***Docker***.
-If you do not have Docker installed you can [Installing Ansible on a Mac Documentation](docs/INSTALL.md) directly.
+F5 has created an MVP solution for getting up and running with Ansible and BIG-IP/iWorkflow.
+The MVP includes the needed dependencies such as Ansible, Python, f5-python-sdk, bigsuds, ect.
+The MVP is delivered via code in this repository and runs within the F5 Super NetOps Container via ***Docker***.
+If you do not have Docker installed you can [Install Ansible on a Mac Doc](docs/INSTALL.md) directly.

 The Super NetOps Container Variant (Ansible) we will be working with can be viewed on [Docker Hub](https://hub.docker.com/r/f5devcentral/f5-super-netops-container/)
 ___